A Guide to Non-Deductible IRA Contributions

 If your income exceeds specific levels, you may not be able to make tax-deductible contributions to your regular IRA, or the amount of your contribution may be limited.
 Certain restrictions may affect your ability to deduct your contributions.

 But you still can save for your retirement with a non-deductible IRA contribution.
 Although your non-deductible IRA contributions won't reduce your taxes in the year you make them, you can tax-defer the earnings on them, a key tax advantage of a regular IRA.

-Non-Deductible IRA Contributions Build Basis
+Non-Deductible IRA Contributions Build for the Future

 It's not always clear whether non-deductible IRA contributions are the best place for you to stash your retirement savings.
 For example, if you expect your income (and your tax rate) to continue rising, you may want to pay taxes on earnings as you go, rather than defer them.

 Rules for IRA contributions are complex, and it pays to review them each year.
 In addition, the contribution limits can vary from year to year.
 For the tax year 2018:

 - If you're 50 and older, you can put a combined total of $6,500 into your traditional and Roth IRAs.